russarmst/pishlib/README.md

 Setting gpu_mem256, gpu_mem512, and gpu_mem1024 will allow swapping the boot drive between Pis with different amounts of RAM without having to edit config.txt each time.

 #### pl-gpu_mem1024
-Sets the GPU memory (in megabytes) to the supplied parameter (integer) for Raspberry Pis with 1024MB of memory.
+Sets the GPU memory (in megabytes) to the supplied parameter (integer) for Raspberry Pis with 1024MB or greater of memory.
 (It is ignored if memory size is not 1024MB).
 This overrides gpu_mem.

 Setting gpu_mem256, gpu_mem512, and gpu_mem1024 will allow swapping the boot drive between Pis with different amounts of RAM without having to edit config.txt each time.